joltcan/cloudflare-analytics-db/README.md

 ## Grafana dashboard panel
 The query used for a panel needs to use the PostgreSQL database, so set that up as a source first.
 After that, you can c'n'p the following into a table or graph, and hopefully you should get something useful back!

+### What fields can I use?
+The fields that are returned by the Cloudflare API is available at the [Zone Analytics Dashboard](https://api.cloudflare.com/#zone-analytics-dashboard) page.

+The way that PostreSQL handles JSON formatting means that you use need to CAST the data into integer format to have it work in graphs, like so: cast(data->'bandwidth'->>'all' as integer).

+To get a field, like requests all, you have to specify an array with "->" and the value (to string) with ->>, and hence: ``` cast(data->'requests'->>'all' as integer) as "Total Requests"```.

 ### Tables
 ```sql